 The incisor teeth of rodents do not stop growing, and to wear them down they will gnaw on any available object.
 Woodwork, metal pipes and electrical cables all provide a suitable gnawing surface, leading to considerable damage and posing a serious fire risk.

 An infestation of rodents must be controlled promptly, or their reproductive ability soon allows them to establish a large colony.
 A female rat may have her first litter of baby rats (called kittens) when only 4 months old, and may have up to five litters (numbering up to 14 kittens) per year.
 Given ideal living conditions therefore numbers can increase rapidly.

 Mice are even more prolific.
 Under ideal conditions, a pair could produce up to 2000 young per year.

 It is a requirement of the Prevention of Damage by Pests Act that the presence of rats and mice must be reported to the Local Authority.
-Tendring District Council provides a subsidised or free treatment service to all domestic properties in its area (see the pest control page for details).
-All businesses should monitor for rodents, and carry out pest control treatments as appropriate.
+Tendring District Council provides a subsidised treatment service to all domestic properties in its area (see the pest control page for details).
+All businesses should monitor for rodents, and carry out pest control treatments as appropriate

 Where do they live?